Is your home suffering from a funky, damp, and musty odour?

 Mix all ingredients and put the solution in a spray bottle for easy application.
 Have in mind that you should use this mixture with caution when applying on fabrics.

-How to remove mouldy smell the DIY way?
+How to Remove Mouldy Smells the DIY Way?

 - Place charcoal inside a mason jar.
 Get a regular jar and stuff it with charcoal.
 Put it next to the damp source overnight.
 It will absorb the unpleasant smell.
 Unfortunately, charcoal works only for odour removal.
 It doesn’t affect moisture levels.
 Repeat the treatment to for a long-lasting result.